Reignite: Artist Bursaries

 Local Foreigner makes work in response to the confused socio-political climate surrounding ideas of locality and foreignness.

-This work debuted at Folkestone Fringe during the 2021 Triennial
+Performed at Folkestone Fringe during the 2021 Triennial

 Homosexual Death Drive: Poundbury